Should I Book an All-Inclusive Cruise?

 All-inclusive resorts and vacation packages continue to be popular, and it’s no surprise.
-Everything is planned and purchased in advance, and travellers can just show up to enjoy their vacations with no worries about budget surprises.
-This popularity and spread, and now travellers are being offered a variety of all-inclusive deals, including all-inclusive cruises.
+Everything is planned and purchased in advance, and travelers can just show up to enjoy their vacations with no worries about budget surprises.
+As that popularity has grown, travelers have been offered a wider variety of all-inclusive deals, including all-inclusive cruises.

 Although options vary, a ‘standard’ cruise may not include beverages outside of meals, and most don’t include alcoholic beverages at all.
 Dining rooms meals may be included, but not the other restaurants on board.
 Expect free use of the pool and fitness center, but there will be an additional fee for spa treatments.
 There may be an extra charge for some shore excursions or for premium shipboard activities.And of course, there’s the cost of airfare to the port city and the transfers between the airport and ship, not to mention gratuities for the cruise.

 Specifics will vary with different cruises on different lines, but all-inclusive cruises will include much more.
 Carnival and Norwegian offer Caribbean cruise packages that include such necessities as airfare, transfers, and port charges.
 Deals are available that include both alcoholic and non-alcoholic beverages as well as 24-hour room service.
 On luxury cruises, even more amenities may be available, such as appropriate wines included with the meal.